 Nose

-Rich and beautifully complex with aromas of black fruits such as blackberry and black cherry, combined with subtle notes of cocoa and tobacco.
+Rich and beautifully complex, with aromas of dark fruits such as blackberry and black cherry, combined with subtle notes of cocoa and tobacco

-Full, dense and velvety attack, aromas of black fruits as on the nose, with hints of vanilla, chocolate and minerality.
-Powerful tannins support a complex and flavorful structure, leading to a superb, mouthwatering and persistent finish.
+Full-bodied, dense, and velvety on the palate, with black fruit aromas mirroring the nose, along with hints of vanilla, chocolate, and minerality.
+Powerful tannins support a complex and flavorful structure, leading to a superb, mouth-watering, and lingering finish

 Serve